Market Culture is a relative term to describe:

 We measure these factors for our clients using our Market Responsiveness Index (MRI) survey tool and benchmark them against the world’s best so they can measure and manage their company’s level of customer-centricity.

-Research studies confirm that those organizations that exhibit a strong market culture produce superior business performance.
+Research studies confirm that those organizations that exhibit a strong market culture produce a superior business performance.
 What’s more, relative market culture strength can be measured, compared and improved.

 For more information, leave a comment on one of our posts, or visit our website and we’ll get someone to contact you and answer your questions.